SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-in-spartacus.md

    "express": "^4.15.2"
    ```

+   Note these dependency versions are not up-to-date.
+Please adjust them in the following way:

+   - For `@spartacus/setup` dependency, please align with the version of Spartacus you are using.
+   - For the rest of dependencies, please refer to the release branch of the Spartacus version you are using, and check our [package.json](https://github.com/SAP/spartacus/blob/release/4.2.x/package.json).

-1. Add the following developer dependencies to `package.json`:
+2. Add the following developer dependencies to `package.json`:

    ```json
    "ts-loader": "^6.0.4",